flowroute/flowroute-messaging-ruby/README.md

 ## How To Install

-The SDK uses the UniRest and Jsonpickle ruby libraries, which will need to be installed before you can use the SDK.
-To install these packages, open a terminal session and execute the following commands
+The SDK uses the UniRest ruby library, which will need to be installed before you can use the SDK.
+To install this package, open a terminal session and execute the following commands

 	cd flowroute-messaging-ruby/
 	gem build flowroute_messaging.gemspec